Code-Institute-Submissions/reaction-game/README.md

 <br>Closing to end of game time the timer visually enhances this by changing color to yellow followed by red.<br>

 **Modal**
-<br>The modal will pop up when the game end and will show the player his or her total score.
+<br>A modal pop up when the game end and will show the player his or her total score.
 The player will at this time have two choices presented on two buttons: resume the game or go to the home page.

 ### Future Features
 - Levels of difficulty by offering three sets of timeframes (beginner, intermediate, and advanced).